grahamwwilson/QNrandom/README.md

 Examples in increasing complexity

 1  Circle.py
-   Dart-board example for area of unit circle
+   Dart-board example for area of unit circle using uniform random numbers

 2a Gaussian.py
    Throw Gaussian random numbers and keep track of statistics for the